Remember the last time someone made you feel special or treated you to a fun activity? No doubt you were smiling from ear to ear.

 Who doesn’t love celebrating their birthday with a bit of cake and balloons?
 Birthday celebrations are an awesome way to make your employees feel valued on their special day.

 Depending on the size of your business, throwing together several parties a year can come with a hefty price tag.
-For a more budget-friendly approach, consider hosting one big celebration a month for all employees born during that period.
+For a more budget-friendly approach, consider hosting one big monthly celebration for all employees born during that period.

 It’s important to stay consistent with each celebration, so having a designated staff member or team in charge of organising the food, card, decorations and gifts (where feasible) ensures equal treatment across the board.